tkaitchuck/aHash/FAQ.md

 ## How is aHash so fast

+AHash uses a number of tricks.

+One trick is taking advantage of specialization.
+If aHash is compiled on nightly it will take advantage of specialized hash implementations for strings, slices, and primitives.

+Another is taking advantage of hardware instructions.
 When it is available aHash uses AES rounds using the AES-NI instruction.
 AES-NI is very fast (on an intel i7-6700 it is as fast as a 64 bit multiplication.) and handles 16 bytes of input at a time, while being a very strong permutation.